 As we enter a new era in human history—which many scientists are beginning to call the anthropocene for the catastrophic, widespread damage man is doing to the Earth’s ecosystems, wildlife, and climate—it’s high time to fully recognize and protect this infinitely rare and spectacular planet of ours that gives and sustains life.

 The natural world is not only beautiful and precious and inspiring, it’s essential to our own material existence.
 Let’s start acting that way, beginning with government policy toward the planet.
 There’s so much we need to do to ensure that the Earth can continue to sustain life well into the future.

 Environmental Justice in Rubbertown

-By Sarah Caine, UUMFE Young Adult Board member and Starr King seminarian
+By Sarah Caine, former UUMFE Young Adult Board member and Starr King seminarian

 Louisville is an honest and proud city.
 There are markers for historical events and places throughout the Downtown area, some marking moments of enlightenment, some marking darker parts of history such as a former slave auction site.
 I was in Louisville during the Final Four and the Championship NCAA games and everywhere I went people were sporting the bright red denoting their loyalty to the University of Louisville.
 When Louisville won the car horns could be heard all night long.